deleveld/OpenPMX/README.md

 - Douglas Eleveld (deleveld@dds.nl) Initial release.

 # Wish-list / TODO
+- Fix Issue that advan/onecomp_depot.c does not handle infusions properly.
+Added fatal error.
 - Some code for LLQ has been added via data coloum DVLLQ.
 IF exists and non-zero then objective function term is added the -2LL that the prediction will be lower than the DV
 - During checkout, calculate paramater gradients to identify paramaters that may be numerically unidentifiable